 How Long a Retainer Should Be Worn

 It’s recommended that you wear your retainer for at least 22-23 hours every day though you can remove it when necessary for brushing, flossing, and eating.
 This is typically necessary for the first six months following treatment.
-After this time period, you usually only need to wear the retainer every night as opposed to during the day, which is another phase of treatment that tends to last anywhere from 6-9 months.
+After this time period, you usually only need to wear the retainer every night as opposed to during the day.
+Which is another phase of treatment that tends to last anywhere from 6-9 months.
 Once the retainer has been worn for a little over a year, you can switch to doing so for just a few times each week at night.
 This should be continued for the rest of your life in order to keep your smile perfectly aligned and straightened.

 Are Additional Teeth Straightening Procedures Necessary?

 When you’ve finished wearing aligners, the only care that’s necessary is for you to continue practicing good oral hygiene on a daily basis.
-It’s important that you brush and floss at least twice daily, making sure that the toothpaste you use is comprised of fluoride for better whitening.
+It’s important that you brush and floss at least twice daily.
+Make sure that the toothpaste you use is comprised of fluoride for better whitening.
 Staining is common among Invisalign wearers who don’t immediately go back to practicing good oral hygiene, which might require you to schedule a tooth whitening appointment with your orthodontist.

 When to Visit the Orthodontist Following Treatment